rails/rails/guides/source/rails_on_rack.md

 ### Configuring Middleware Stack

-Rails provides a simple configuration interface +config.middleware+ for adding, removing and modifying the middlewares in the middleware stack via +application.rb+ or the environment specific configuration file `environments/&lt;environment&gt;.rb`.
+Rails provides a simple configuration interface `config.middleware` for adding, removing and modifying the middlewares in the middleware stack via `application.rb` or the environment specific configuration file `environments/&lt;environment&gt;.rb`.

 #### Adding a Middleware